zachahn/munge/docs/01-getting-started.md

 8 directories, 15 files
 ```

+To quickly go over what each file/directory contains

+- `config.yml` contains some necessary configuration for Munge to work
+- `data.yml` can contain data which will be global to all views
+- `layouts/` holds all the layouts that your site has
+- `rules.rb` contains all the routing rules and content transformations
+  necessary to generate the site
+- `setup.rb` loads the files under the `config/` directory.
+This file is
+  generally useful for holding methods and setting up your site's environment.
+  It is loaded immediately before parsing `rules.rb`
+- `src/` contains all of the site's data and contents
+- `dest/` contains the compiled output of the site and is created when running
+  `munge build`

 Now that this is set, we'll build our site and have a quick preview.
 Visit
 http://localhost:7000 to see the output